Sorry, you need to enable JavaScript to visit this website.

 Applying to join the police

 You can apply directly to the force you are interested in.
-Forces may offer different routes throughout the year.
-Joining the police website has detailed information on the application process and a list of which forces are recruiting.
+Forces may offer different routes throughout the year, according to their needs.

 Go to Joining the police website